eesanoble/Arabic-Dialect-Classifier/README.md

 **![](https://lh5.googleusercontent.com/opR_OVpJbMB06r0JMlP_Udvg9Lufx5f9wWiG2Y7JR6fMlj7Oe6-pLyckx5vtgtAF7Pt299jTCdlwv_O2DQ0YusCB97wIeCw3vw-Bh5TygoYfptEf-FRvrfJOgmLmN718MPkkBIeBPOBm)**

 This was undoubtedly because even though we were artificially replicating the minority classes our model had not witnessed enough variety of said classes to establish when to classify it.
-This is demonstrated in how although it is predicting Yemen more often, it is predicting it incorrectly.
+This is demonstrated in how, although it is predicting Yemen more often, it is predicting it incorrectly.

 **![](https://lh6.googleusercontent.com/QHN8hD1g2OOOP9OpyU1An1B5rGZR3Cv8lx7ugkRmEdP_p5eaCBZ5ZAyONMOWBWis7LpUsUbXd4rHX3kzUmE3dpgloyxqqBvcpOgPjsPHKys3y2rUD8i7duTeil5Nz1aMO0NL27BwUy7V)**